MAGALA-RICHARD/apsimNGpy-documentations/doc/model inspection.rst

 Whole Model inspection
 =====================================

 Use :meth:`~apsimNGpy.core.apsim.ApsimModel.inspect_file` method to inspects all simulations in the file.
 This method displays a tree showing how each model is connected with each other.
-``Model Names`` are colored and are followed by their corresponding full paths relative to their parent node; ``Simulations``.
+``Model types or classes`` are colored and are followed by their corresponding full paths relative to their parent node; ``Simulations``.

 For interactive consoles (e.g., Jupyter Notebook), this is a game changer, youâ€™ll hardly ever need the GUI.